-Additionally, members of the HEAL Group counsel health care clients on how to effectively handle ACA and U.S. Department of Labor policy changes, which are creating new liabilities for organizations operating in the health care industry and new requirements for labor and employment compliance.
+Additionally, members of the HEAL strategic industry group counsel health care clients on how to effectively handle ACA and U.S. Department of Labor policy changes, which are creating new liabilities for organizations operating in the health care industry and new requirements for labor and employment compliance.

 The size and complexity of the health care industry has increasingly led to high-stakes litigation among providers, manufacturers, insurers and, overwhelmingly, federal and state law enforcement agencies and qui tam relators and plaintiffs’ lawyers acting in the name of the government.
 EBG helps clients meet the challenges of health care litigation.
 And our litigators, who include high-level governmental prosecutorial backgrounds, have extensive experience representing health care and life sciences clients in federal and state trial and appellate courts and before administrative and private tribunals in civil and criminal cases, and handling matters involving, among other things:

 - Antitrust issues